cameron-raymond/Website/static/content/about/bottom-content.md

 ## Publications and Conference Presentations 📝

 Raymond, C., Anderson, A., & Waller, I. (2022, June).
 Measuring Alignment of Online Grassroots Political Communities with Political Campaigns.
-In *Proceedings of the International AAAI Conference on Web and Social Media* (Vol. 15).
+In *Proceedings of the International AAAI Conference on Web and Social Media* (ICWSM) (Vol. 15).

 Raymond, C., Krafft, P. (2021, September). *Managing Online Rumour Proportions During Offline Protests.* The 3rd Multidisciplinary International Symposium on Disinformation in Open Online Media (MISDOOM), online.